-Fig. 50: Overtriggering with Timed Exposure
+Fig. 47: Overtriggering with Timed Exposure

-For more information about the Acquisition Start Overtrigger event, see Section 9.16 on page 235.
-For more information about the camera's exposure time parameters, see Section 7.7 on page 116.
+- the Acquisition Start Overtrigger event, see Section 9.16 on page 231. - the camera's exposure time parameters, see Section 7.7 on page 112.

 Trigger Width Exposure Mode

 When trigger width exposure mode is selected, the length of the exposure for each frame acquisition will be directly controlled by the ExASTrig signal.
 If the camera is set for rising edge triggering, the exposure time begins when the ExASTrig signal rises and continues until the ExASTrig signal falls.
 If the camera is set for falling edge triggering, the exposure time begins when the ExASTrig signal falls and continues until the ExASTrig signal rises.
 The following figure illustrates trigger width exposure with the camera set for rising edge triggering.